MKLab-ITI/JGNN/README.md

 thanks to their ability to understand relations between nodes.
 This library aims to provide GNN capabilities to native Java applications, for example to perform machine learning on Android.
-It does so by avoiding the overhead of employing c- or python- based machine learning libraries, such as TensorFlow Lite, that are often designed with pure performance in mind, but from which GNNs do not get a large boost (operations such as graph convolutions still  exhibit the big-O time complexity).
+It does so by avoiding c-based machine learning libraries, such as [TensorFlow Lite](https://www.tensorflow.org/lite), that are often designed with pure performance in mind but which often require specific hardware to run, such as GPUs, and drastically increase the size of deployed applications.

 # :hammer_and_wrench: Installation